 How can I get information about my student's academic progress/grades?

-Parents often express interest and concern for their student's academic progress.
+Parents and families often express interest and concern for their student's academic progress.
 Our hope is that students will maintain open communication with their parents and/or family members regarding their academic progress and other important issues.
 We encourage you to discuss these matters with your student.
-Often, students and parents find it helpful to agree upon methods of communication before classes begin.
+Often, students and parents/family find it helpful to agree upon methods of communication before classes begin.
 Coming to an agreement and establishing expectations for communication fosters trust and mutual responsibility.

 What is FERPA?